fourplusone41/AcikHack2-GazetedenTariheBakis/README_EN.md

     * Storing data in CouchDB
     * Indexing data in Solr

-* The API allows for quering the data by date and location in the database as well as full text search using Solr, providing both the original scans as well as the OCR results.
+* The API allows for querying the data by date and location in the database as well as full text search using Solr, providing both the original scans as well as the OCR results.

 * The web GUI offers a user friendly way to query the data and visualize the results.